Eclipse \i klips′\ (n): the total or partial obscuring of one heavenly body by another.

 There’s nothing wrong with the above definition of an eclipse, but it doesn’t begin to convey the thrill and excitement that takes hold of eclipse chasers when the Moon encroaches upon the Sun.

-The Sun’s diameter is about 400 times that of the Moon.
-The Sun is also (on average) about 400 times farther away.
+The Sun’s diameter (865,000 miles) is about 400 times the Moon's (2,160 miles).
+The Sun is also (on average) about 400 times farther away (93 million miles vs. 240,000 miles).
 As a result, the two bodies appear almost exactly the same angular size in the sky — about ½°, roughly half the width of your pinky finger seen at arm's length.
 This truly remarkable coincidence is what gives us total solar eclipses.
 If the Moon were slightly smaller or orbited a little farther away from Earth, it would never completely cover the solar disk.
 If the Moon were a little larger or orbited a bit closer to Earth, it would block much of the solar corona during totality, and eclipses wouldn’t be nearly as spectacular.

-Of course the Moon doesn’t totally eclipse the Sun every month — if it did, seeing totality wouldn’t be as much of a thrill.
+Of course the Moon doesn’t totally eclipse the Sun every month — if it did, seeing totality wouldn’t be such a rare treat.
 And even when the lunar disk encroaches on the Sun, it doesn’t always completely cover the solar disk.
 In fact, at new Moon — the only lunar phase when a solar eclipse can occur — the Moon usually misses the Sun altogether.
 Given all the variables, it’s almost surprising that we see eclipses at all.

 A Celestial Dance